Today, higher education is more important than it has ever been.

 - Course flexibility: While not the most important factor for international students, this is something many students look for, all the same.
-The most common reason for this, is when students need to work at a regular job and pursue a part-time degree.
+This factor is usually considered when students need to work at a regular job and prefer to pursue a part-time degree.

 - Location of the university: Based on whether you’re a city person or prefer a small town, you can select a university that provides you with an environment you’re comfortable in.
-The university’s location also matters when you look into the companies close by for internships during the course of your program or jobs after you graduate.
+The university’s location also matters when it is time to look into companies close by for internships during the course of your program or jobs after you graduate.

 - Graduation rate: A university’s graduate rate gives you an idea about the number of students that graduate from their university, thereby giving you a glimpse of your own possibilities at this university.

-- Campus facilities: It is always a good idea to look into the campus facilities of each university, especially those facilities that would either help with your program or be of use to you in some other way.
+- Campus facilities: You should look into the campus facilities of each university, especially those facilities that would either help with your program or be of use to you in some other way.
 These facilities could range from well-equipped laboratories to well-stocked libraries or just sports facilities or dining options that suit your specific needs.

 - Academic support: Some universities have a separate building for academic support staff and offer resources that can be useful to you.
 It is always a good idea to find out which of these universities provide resources that can benefit you during the course of your program at the university.

 - Financial aid: There are numerous opportunities for students to apply for financial aid today.
 Options include federal or state grants, scholarships and student loans.
-As universities generally publish information regarding the percentage of students who have received aid, you will have a good idea about your chances of receiving aid by browsing through these figures for various universities.
+As universities generally publish information regarding the percentage of students who have received aid, you should have a fair idea about your chances of receiving aid by browsing through these figures for various universities.

 - Practical training: Some universities provide opportunities for their students to receive hand’s on training by including these in the curriculum.
 This is usually done through internships, practicum and lab work.

-- Retention rate: This is a good indicator of student satisfaction at prospective universities.
+- Retention rate: This is a pretty accurate indicator of student satisfaction at prospective universities.
 Universities with higher retention rates indicate that more students return to the university, which also means there is a higher chance that they are happy at that university.

 - Career services: Many universities provide career services for their students and it is important to find a university with an active career services office.
 Counseling, interview preparation, resume reviews and job hunting, are just some of the very useful services this office will provide.

-- Professors and department of study: The calibre of your professor is perhaps the strongest indicator of the quality of education you will receive.
+- Professors and department of study: The caliber of your professor is perhaps the strongest indicator of the quality of education you will receive.
 Do your research on the professor’s background and areas of interest.
-Former students are rarely shy about expressing their views and you will find out more about the professor’s teaching style, approachability, helpfulness and so on, by reading these reviews.
+Former students are rarely shy about expressing their views and you will find out more about the professor’s teaching style, how approachable or helpful they are, and so on, by reading these reviews.
 In addition to professors, you also need to do your research on the department.
 Some universities may have excellent departments even if their university isn’t in the global top 20 or and Ivy League college.
 Make sure the department will cater to your needs and help you get where you want to go.

 - Dining options: Make sure you do your research on the meal plans offered at each university.
 Most universities will cater to all sorts of dietary requirements, but it is always useful to know what is available.

-- Extracurricular activities: Universities with a larger number of extracurricular options are more likely to have what the activity that you want to be a part of.
+- Extracurricular activities: Universities with a larger number of extracurricular options are more likely to have the activity that you are interested in.

 - Safety: While most universities will place a lot of emphasis on ensuring that their university is extremely safe for their students, it cannot hurt to check up on their safety measures.